 Do you know what you want your life to look like in a year?
 In three years?
 In five years?
 While you don’t have to have a clear picture, defining your career aspirations will help you advance in your professional life.
-Career aspirations are the milestones you aim to reach as you progress in your career.
+Career aspirations are the milestones you aim to reach as you progress in the career you choose.
 They help you develop, grow, and, ultimately, succeed at work.

-Not only is having goals helpful to your growth, but you will undoubtedly be asked about your career aspirations during a job interview.
+Not only is having goals helpful to your growth but you will undoubtedly be asked about your career aspirations during a job interview.
 It’s best to be prepared to answer this question every time you go in for an interview.
-We’ve all been in situations where an interview question completely stumps us.
-Luckily, instead of having to sit in that discomfort, there’s a way to prepare for this question.

 Why do interviewers ask about your career aspirations?

 You’ve prepared a killer resume and landed a coveted interview.
 Now what?
 During the interview, you have a relatively short amount of time to impress your interviewer and convince them that you are a great fit for the job.

 Your interviewer will be prepared with questions to try to determine this.
 Each question they ask, including ones about your goals, has a very deliberate purpose.